mircealungu/mircea/thoughtstream.md

 Thomas Seyfried on cancer talks about ketosis and albert schweizer in the same video.
 Two of my favorites :)

+**

+Will GenAI increase the importance of unit tests and contracts?
+In principle, the more tests you have, the more contracts you have, the more confident you can be that the generated code might actually do what you want.
+Although... the devil is always in the details.
+And the bugs are always in the corner cases...

 oct 17